NiklasEi/bevy_kira_audio/README.md

     loop_behavior: Some(3.0),
 )
 ```
-would make the loaded sound loop by default and start each repeated playback three seconds into the sound (the three seconds being the intro then).
+would make the loaded sound loop by default and start each repeated playback three seconds into the sound (the three seconds are the intro).

-There are a few more available settings.
-See the [`settings_loader` example](examples/settings_loader.rs) for more options.
+More settings are available.
+See the [`settings_loader` example](examples/settings_loader.rs) for all options.

 ## Current and planned features
 - [x] play common audio formats